OneDrive guide for enterprises

 Traditional updates managed through Windows Service Update Services (WSUS).
 OneDrive product updates are downloaded to WSUS, and you can manage them alongside your Windows and Office updates.
 For information about how to configure System Center Configuration Manager with WSUS, see Install and configure a software update point.

 Single-instance updates.
-If you want to perform an ad hoc update of the OneDrive sync client on a Windows device, start by downloading the updated OneDrive sync client from OneDrive for Windows.
+If you want to perform an ad hoc update of the OneDrive sync app on a Windows device, start by downloading the updated OneDrive sync app from OneDrive for Windows.
 This method is typically applicable only for older installations of Office running on devices with a Windows version earlier than Windows 10 that are not updating OneDrive as part of their other updates.

 Once downloaded, you can create a script in System Center Configuration Manager by following the process in Create and run PowerShell scripts from the Configuration Manager Console or by using a traditional script-based application such as that in Create applications with System Center Configuration Manager.
 When using either option, the command to update the OneDrive client using the installer is: